codedemon123/Drone_Components_on_MATLAB/README.md

-This is my repository for the Various componenets of drone which i modedel on Matlab simulink
+This is my repository for the Various componenets of drone which i modeled on Matlab simulink